Transitional rules for DC schemes (pre 6 April 2016)

 Under the transitional rules, as Anne paid a total of £40,000 in the PIPs ending in the period to 8 July 2015, she would have £40,000 annual allowance to use in the 3rd PIP running from 9 July 2015 to 5 April 2016.

-Individuals who flexibly access pension savings in a money purchase plan will trigger the MPAA.
-If the MPAA is exceeded, a reduced annual allowance of £36,000 applies to other pension savings (in other words defined benefit pension savings) for PIPs in that tax year.
+If the MPAA was exceeded in the transitional year, a reduced annual allowance of £30,000 applied to other pension savings (in other words defined benefit pension savings) for PIPs in that tax year.
 This is called the 'alternative' annual allowance.

 The transitional rules for MPAA worked in a similar manner to those for the annual allowance, so if the MPAA was triggered in the pre-alignment tax year: